| |

 is gently.

-the Gorge's Victorian Gardens and cliff surrounds.
+animals of the Gorge's Victorian Gardens and cliff

-Admire the peacocks grazing beneath the trees
+surrounds.
+Admire the peacocks grazing beneath

-Alexandra Suspension Bridge.
-As this half day
+the elegant Alexandra Suspension Bridge.
+As this

-city sightseeing tour continues, soak up Launceston's
+half day city sightseeing tour continues, soak

-Victorian streetscapes and fine architecture including
+up Launceston's Victorian streetscapes and fine

-colonial era churches and the City Town Hall with
+architecture including colonial era churches and

-its striking Corinthian columns.
+the City Town Hall with its striking Corinthian

-a verdant spread of exotic trees just perfect
+and a verdant spread of exotic trees just perfect

 for picnicking beneath.
 A short coach tour of